 The Types of Damages Injured Victims May Claim in Truck Accident Cases

-Punitive damages are intended to punish and deter defendant’s misconduct.
-Oftentimes, a party may be forced to pay punitive damages when their conduct damages a large group of people or society as a whole or when their conduct is particularly egregious.
+Punitive damages are intended to punish and deter the defendant’s misconduct.
+Often, a party may be required to pay punitive damages when their conduct harms a large group of people or society as a whole, or when their conduct is particularly egregious.

 The Most Common Injuries Victims Suffer During Truck Accidents